 I went to a photography exhibition recently.
 This photo caught my eye and heart.

-The family in this photo is different to mine as day & night.
+The family in this photo is different from mine as day & night.
 Yet beneath the exterior—we are the same in the sense that we want and need the same things: love, acceptance, happiness, family, and relationships.

 Can we allow God to wipe our lenses clean?